 |238,000 miles from home — Earth as viewed by the Apollo 8 astronauts in lunar orbit, Christmas Eve 1968.
-Image credit: NASA|
+Image credit: NASA.|

-NASA's planned mission sequence for manned Apollo missions had begun with a low-Earth orbit (LEO) test of the Command and Service Module (CSM) on Apollo 7 (11-22 October 1968).
-This was to have been followed in short order by an LEO test of the CSM and LM, then a CSM/LM test flight in higher Earth orbit.
-During the next mission in the sequence, astronauts would test the CSM and LM in lunar orbit, then the first Apollo lunar landing attempt would take place.
+NASA's planned mission sequence for piloted Apollo missions had begun with a low-Earth orbit (LEO) test of the Command and Service Module (CSM) during Apollo 7 (11-22 October 1968).
+This was to have been followed immediately by an LEO test of the CSM and LM, then a CSM/LM test flight in higher Earth orbit.
+During the fourth mission in the sequence, astronauts would test the CSM and LM in lunar orbit, then the first Apollo lunar landing attempt would take place.
 NASA designated these five increasingly ambitious missions C, D, E, F, and G.

-Putting off the next Apollo flight — the D mission — until the LM was ready might have placed in jeopardy attainment of Apollo's goal of landing a man on the moon ahead of the Soviet Union and before the end of the 1960s.
+Putting off the next Apollo flight — the D mission — until the LM was ready might have placed in jeopardy attainment of Apollo's goal of landing a man on the Moon ahead of the Soviet Union and before the end of the 1960s.
 Because of this, in late summer 1968, NASA began to look at a modified mission sequence.

 Eleven hours after launch, the Apollo 8 crew carried out a course correction.
 This required that they ignite the CSM's Service Propulsion System (SPS) main engine for the first time.
 Had the SPS not functioned as planned, the crew could have adjusted their course using the CSM's cluster of four Reaction Control System (RCS) thruster quads.
-The CSM would then have swung around the moon without entering orbit and fallen back to Earth.
+The CSM would then have swung around the Moon without entering orbit and fallen back to Earth.

 |Partial cutaway of Apollo CSM spacecraft.
-Image credit: NASA|
+Image credit: NASA.|

 Two and a half days later, on 27 December, the CSM split into two parts.
-The Service Module (SM), which contained the SPS, separated from the Command Module (CM), which held the crew.
+The Service Module (SM), which included the SPS, separated from the Command Module (CM), which held the crew.
 The former burned up in Earth's atmosphere as planned, while the latter, protected by a heat shield, maneuvered in the upper atmosphere to reduce heating and deceleration, deployed parachutes, and splashed safely into the Pacific Ocean.

 Four days after Apollo 8's triumphant return, A. Haron and R. Raymond, engineers with Bellcomm, NASA's Washington, DC-based planning contractor, completed a brief study of what might have happened had the SPS not ignited for the TEI burn.
 Specifically, they looked at how long a crew might survive in lunar orbit following a TEI failure.

 The Bellcomm engineers calculated that, at that rate, the crew would use up the last of the 16 LiOH canisters launched on board the CSM 96 hours after TEI failure.
-They would then grow drowsy and become unconscious as carbon dioxide built up in the crew cabin.
+They would then grow drowsy and become unconscious as carbon dioxide accumulated in the crew cabin.
 Had TEI failed on Apollo 8, Borman, Lovell, and Anders would probably have suffocated on 29 December.

 Haron and Raymond looked briefly at the possibility of switching off two fuel cells to conserve reactants.
 If this were done, then the remaining fuel cell might operate for up to three weeks after TEI failure.
 However, a single fuel cell would probably not produce enough electricity to operate all CSM systems vital to the crew's continued survival, some of which were not immediately obvious.

-Because the explosion happened while the mission was en route to the moon, its crew, commanded by Apollo 8 astronaut James Lovell, was able to use the LM Aquarius as a lifeboat.
-They employed its descent engine in place of the SPS.
-The docked spacecraft flew behind the moon, where the crew fired the LM descent engine to adjust their course and speed their return to Earth.
+Because the explosion happened while the mission was en route to the Moon, its crew, commanded by Apollo 8 astronaut James Lovell, was able to use the LM Aquarius as a lifeboat.
+The astronauts employed the LM descent engine in place of the SPS.
+The docked spacecraft flew behind the Moon, where the crew fired the descent engine to adjust their course and accelerate toward Earth.

-Proceeding with the landing eliminated that option; the descent engine used most of its propellants to land on the moon, then was left behind on the surface with the rest of the LM descent stage.
+Proceeding with the landing eliminated that option; the descent engine used most of its propellants to land on the Moon, then was left behind on the surface with the rest of the LM descent stage.
 The LM ascent stage, with its smaller engine, returned to lunar orbit with virtually dry tanks.
 This left only the SPS available for TEI.

 As a precaution, NASA moved up Apollo 16's TEI burn by a day in the hope that, should the SPS misbehave, the crew and engineers on Earth would have adequate time to find a solution and ensure a safe, if delayed, return to Earth.
 As it turned out, the Apollo 16 SPS performed a flawless TEI burn.

-NASA News Press Kit, Project: Apollo 8, 15 December 1968
+NASA News Press Kit, Project: Apollo 8, 15 December 1968.

-"Consumables Affecting Extended CSM Lifetime in Lunar Orbit," Case 320, A. Haron and R. Raymond, Bellcomm, Inc., 31 December 1968
+"Consumables Affecting Extended CSM Lifetime in Lunar Orbit," Case 320, A. Haron and R. Raymond, Bellcomm, Inc., 31 December 1968.

 Apollo 8: "A Most Fantastic Voyage," Lt.
-Gen. Sam C. Phillips, National Geographic, May 1969, pp. 593-631
+Gen. Sam C. Phillips, National Geographic, May 1969, pp. 593-631.

-Apollo 13: "Houston, We've Had a Problem," NASA EP-76, 1970
+Apollo 13: "Houston, We've Had a Problem," NASA EP-76, 1970.

-NASA Mission Report: Apollo 13, A Successful Failure, 20 May 1970
+NASA Mission Report: Apollo 13, A Successful Failure, 20 May 1970.

-How Apollo Flew to the Moon, W. David Woods, Springer Praxis, 2008, pp. 236-238
+How Apollo Flew to the Moon, W. David Woods, Springer Praxis, 2008, pp. 236-238.

 What If an Apollo Lunar Module Ran Low on Fuel and Aborted its Moon Landing?
 (1966)